nmstate/nmstate.github.io/devel/yaml_api.md

 Available since 2.2.2.

-The `controller` properties defined the controller of specified interface.
+The `controller` property defines the controller of the specified interface.
 This property is hidden when querying and only used for controller attaching and detaching.
 Setting as `controller: ''` means detaching from current controller.